asiasmol/asiasmol/README.md

 ## :sparkles: About me

-💻 I am currently looking for a job as junior engineer that would give me an opportunity to grow and learn new things.

-👍 I am an open-minded, active and sociable person.
-Sometimes the introvert in me comes out, but not too often.
-I love making new friends, gaining new experiences and I can't imagine my life without people around me.
-I am ready for new challenges, since they motivate me to try even harder.
+💻 I am full of passion and enthusiasm for programming, seeking opportunities for growth as a Junior Fullstack Developer.
+My experience includes designing and developing responsive web applications and databases using both front-end and back-end technologies.
+I have the ability to work both independently and as part of a team, effectively contributing to project goals.
+I demonstrate great commitment to acquiring new technical skills and I am always open to new challenges.
+My determination, fast learning ability, and problem-solving skills form a strong foundation for my career in the IT industry.
+I would like to join a team that offers inspiring projects and the opportunity for further professional development as a Junior Fullstack Developer.

 📸 Apart from that, I am a video maker.
-I mainly record shots from my everyday life, but what I like the most is to create product videos.
+I mainly record shots from my everyday life, but what I like the most is to create product videos. 🎞️
-🎞️

 📚 I love reading books and riding a bike.
 Well, when it comes to books, I usually choose the ones about personal development or crime stories.
 I am currently reading The Motivation Myth by Jeff Haden.
 My favorite crime stories is The Mysterious Affair at Styles by Agatha Christie.
 When it comes to cycling, I love long routes and fast riding.